Skip to main content

 Recent results:

-- Myanmar
+• Myanmar

-- Türkiye
+• Türkiye

-In 2022, ACT has enacted the Türkiye Freedom of Association (FoA) Annex as an annex to the ACT Memorandum of Understanding (MoU).
+In 2022, ACT enacted the Türkiye Freedom of Association (FoA) Annex as an annex to the ACT Memorandum of Understanding (MoU).
 The FOA Annex contextualises global freedom of association commitments made by brands in the ACT Memorandum of Understanding (MOU).
 It reflects the unique industrial relations challenges faced by industry stakeholders and establishes a clear, efficient and result-oriented protocol to continue supporting constructive and mature industrial relations in Türkiye

 For more information, the ACT homepage is here.